 Proper germination conditions require a germination medium, proper moisture, oxygen, and temperature.
 Germination medium for marijuana seeds is best done on a plate and paper towels.
 Put layers of paper towels on a plate and soak them with distilled water.
 Do not use tap water as tap water contain chlorine which may affect your seeds and may even kill them.

 Line up the seeds on the paper towel at least an inch apart from each other and cover it with more sheets of paper towels.
 Two paper towels below and above the seeds is ideal for holding enough moisture and letting air circulate between them.
 Keep the temperature between 21 to 32 degrees Celsius by keeping the seeds moist and away from direct sunlight or heat source.
 Any temperature fluctuation of being too cold will be bad for the seeds.

 To warm temperature may even induce the growth of bacteria which will contaminate your seeds.
-Paper towels are the best medium for germination as they are easy to maintain, easy to observe if seeds have germinated and easy to transplant by simply tearing away the paper towel.
+Paper towels are the best medium for germination as they are easy to maintain, easy to observe if seeds have germinated, and easy to transplant by simply tearing away the paper towel.
 Just make sure that you sure purely organic towel as your germination medium.

 Some growers prefer to germinate seeds in jiffy plugs and other seed germination pots where they put the seed too deep into the container.
 Sometimes seeds get buried deeper when the pot is being watered due to water pressure which kills the seeds due to drowning and lack of air.
 It is also important to carefully transplant the seeds from the paper towel or from any medium you used so that its delicate roots do not get damaged.

-Healthy seeds are your first steps to a great harvest and you must take all precaution in handling them as they are very delicate.
+Healthy seeds are your first steps to a great harvest and you must take all precautions in handling them as they are very delicate.
 Whether you are planting them now or keeping them for the next season, you can make marijuana seeds last longer during storage or even germination to become healthy marijuana plants that will give you a hefty yield.